 Although reels are more engaging, there is only so much information you can fit in the 15-60 second time frame.
 Brands need more time with their customers to get their message across – this is where podcasts enter the fray.
-Between 2017 and 2021, the percentage of monthly podcast listeners amongst 12-to-34 years old grew from 27 percent to 49 percent.
+Till 2021, the percentage of monthly podcast listeners amongst 12-to-34 years old grew from 27 percent to 49 percent.
 Podcast ad spend bagged $800 million in 2020, but professionals expect it to more than double to $1.7 billion by 2024, according to Forbes.
 Collaborating with podcast influencers affords brands the opportunity to get their name and products in front of well-informed, high-income consumers.
 Moreover, 94% of podcast listeners are active on at least one social media network, and 54% of them have believed about buying a product they hear sponsored on a podcast.

 Long considered to be a replacement to traditional radio, podcasts have achieved much more.
 The medium finds listeners almost everywhere and has a sizable reach in every niche (sports, comedy, drama, astronomy, art, technology, politics, business, fiction, etc.).
 So how can businesses integrate podcasts into their influencer marketing efforts?
 Well, organizing interviews with influencers is one way to go about it – here, you can interact with opinion leaders and their audience.
 Another utilization of Podcasts involves getting mavens to talk about the product or services’ benefits and even provide demonstrations.
 Furthermore, there is authenticity as much of what happens in front of the camera occurs without a prior script.